apache/mxnet/docs/tutorials/gluon/mnist.md

 ## Approaches

-We will cover a couple of approaches for performing the hand-written digit recognition task.
+We will cover two approaches for performing the hand-written digit recognition task.
-In our first attempt, we will make use of a traditional deep neural network architecture called Multilayer Perceptron (MLP).
+In our first attempt, we will make use of a traditional neural network architecture called [Multilayer Perceptron (MLP)](https://en.wikipedia.org/wiki/Multilayer_perceptron).
-Although this architecture gets us up to about 95.5 % accuracy on the validation set, we will recognize and discuss some of its drawbacks and use them as a motivation for using a different network.
+Although this architecture lets us achieve about 95.5 % accuracy on the validation set, we will recognize and discuss some of its drawbacks and use them as a motivation for using a different network.
-In that second attempt, we introduce the more advanced and very widely used Convolutional Neural Network (CNN) architecture that has proven to work very well for image classification tasks.
+In the subsequent second attempt, we introduce the more advanced and very widely used [Convolutional Neural Network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) architecture that has proven to work very well for image classification tasks.

-As a first step, we do some convenience imports of frequently used modules.
+As a first step, we run some convenience imports of frequently used modules.

 ```python
 from __future__ import print_function  # only relevant for Python 2